-Bull-kelp Cod Lotella Swanii, Johnston;

-Rock Cod-Cape Cod P seudophycis barbatus,
+Bull-kelp Cod Lotella Snanii, Johnston; Rock Cod-Cape Cod Pseudophycis barbatus, Günth.;

-• Günth.; . ,

 the individuals of one of those, P. barbatus, "Rockcod," exist in such wonderful abundance that they are captured during a portion of the year in quantities far exceeding the local demand.
 They are caught in moderate numbers all the year round, although their season for a variety known to fishermen as the Deep-water, or Cape-cod, is from May to September.
 It would appear that the latter is simply the mature form of the "Rock-cod," which enters the upper waters of estuaries in vast numbers during the month of May.
 Certain shallow banks seem to be favourite localities, probably because their food-small squids and crustaceans-exist in such places in great abundance.
-There is one minute pretty colored pea-shaped crab which scems to be eagerly sought after by them, for during capture large numbers of these tiny crustaceans drop from their capacious mouths while unhooking them.
+There is one minute pretty colored pea-shaped crab which seems to be eagerly sought after by them, for during capture large numbers of these tiny crustaceans drop from their capacious mouths while unhooking them.
 Their numbers entering estuaries during different seasons vary to a remarkable degree.
 It is not easy to account for this, but it has been noticed that they are most abundant when the "brit" and other crustaceans appear in greatest numbers.
-It is quite conceivable, therefore, that the seasonal variation of temperature and meteorological conditions may determine to a great extent the development of the small crustaceæ, and through them regulate the natural increase of the Rock-cod and other fishes which so largely subsist upon them.
-The Rock-cod rarely exceeds 21 lbs. weight, although its appearance would be apt to lead one to suppose that the ordinary mature individuals are at least double this weight.
-The prevailing colour is tawny brown on back, creamy or pinkish-white on belly.
+It is quite degree. conceivable, therefore, that the seasonal variation of tem-perature and meteorological conditions may determine to a great extent the development of the small crustaceæ, and through them regulate the natural increase of the Rock-cod and other fishes which so largely subsist upon them.
+The Rock-cod rarely exceeds $2\frac{1}{2}$ lbs. weight, although its appearance would be apt to lead one to suppose that the ordinary mature individuals are at least double this weight.
+The prevailing colour is tawny brown on back, creamy or pinkishwhite on belly.
 The dorsal has only two divisions, the anterior one composed of from 9 to 11 soft simple rays.
 The flesh is rather soft, but it is held in fair esteem as food.
 It will cure well.
 When smoked with cedar sawdust they are highly prized.
-It is stated by experienced fishermen that if greater care were taken in the modes of smoking and curing, our fish would be held in much greater esteem.
+It is stated by experienced fishermen that if greater care were taken in the modes of smoking and curing, our fish would be held in much greater statem.
+As the Back and may he could during the esteem.
 As the Rock-cod may be caught during the season in quantities far exceeding local demand, it would be well if greater attention were paid to the preservation of this fish, and so secure a wider market.

-OPHIDIIDE: Ling Family.
+OPHIDIIDE.
+Ling Family.

-There are two members of this family in Tasmanian waters; viz.:--
+There are two members of this family in Tasmanian waters; viz.:---

-The Ling......
+The Ling.....
 Genypterus Australis, Cast. (blacodes?)
 Ditto Fierasfer Homei, Rich.